Snoresville/snoresvilleTurbo/README.md

 Currently, these are the classes that have been modded:

+- Antiquarian
+- Arbalest
 - Crusader
-- Highwayman
-- Plague Doctor
-- Vestal
-- Leper
-- Antiquarian
 - Grave Robber
 - Hellion
+- Highwayman
 - Jester
+- Leper
+- Musketeer
 - Occultist
+- Plague Doctor
-- Musketeer
+- Vestal